 Overview

 Fellows will learn from an experienced interprofessional team who are dedicated to optimizing the lives of the diverse older adult population they are privileged to care for.
-Cleveland Clinic Florida's Geriatric Medicine department is Regionally Recognized as High Performing by U.S. News & World Report 2020-21 “Best Hospitals" rankings.
+Cleveland Clinic Florida's Geriatric Medicine department is nationally recognized for its expertise and care.
 We are looking for fellows who are critical thinkers, self-motivated and find joy in caring for older adults.

-Located in Weston, a community nestled about twenty minutes west of Fort Lauderdale and thirty to forty-five minutes from Miami.
-The community has highly rated public School and it has been rated as the second overall safest location to life in Florida.
+Our program is located in Weston, FL, a community nestled about twenty minutes west of Fort Lauderdale and thirty to forty-five minutes from Miami.
+The community has highly-rated public schools and it has been rated as one of the safest locations to live in Florida.

 Mandi Sehgal, MD